9 Strategies to Make Your Diet Resolutions Stick

 CREATE A PLAN FOR SUCCESS

-“Diet resolutions are often short lived because our daily lives and social connections reflect our old habits.
-Many think that New Year’s resolutions will magically happen at the start of a new year or that their willpower will magically get them through the unexpected diversions.
-Taking a little time to plan and organize your physical and social environment will pay off in the long run,” says Misti Gueron M.S., RD.
-For example, if your resolution is to eat more fruits and vegetables, set a reminder on your phone to grocery shop at a set time each week and choose your favorite fruits and vegetables that are most convenient for your lifestyle.
-According to the U.S. Highbush Blueberry Council poll, respondents said eating more healthy foods like blueberries is one of the easiest resolutions to keep, with nearly three quarters saying it would be really easy or pretty easy.
-Decide what healthy resolutions would be easiest and most enjoyable for you, then set a plan for success.
+“Diet resolutions are often short-lived because our daily lives and social connections reflect our old habits,” says Misti Gueron M.S., RD.
+“But taking a little time to plan and organize your physical and social environment will pay off in the long run.”
+So if your resolution is to eat more fruits and vegetables, set a reminder on your phone to grocery shop at a set time each week and choose your favorite fruits and vegetables that are most convenient for your lifestyle.
+No matter what your goals are, decide what healthy resolutions would be easiest and most enjoyable for you, and then set a plan for success.

 20 Top Trainers’ Favorite Motivational Quotes